datarevenue-berlin/sparsity/docs/index.rst

 Many tasks especially in data analytics and machine learning domain make use of sparse data structures to support the input of high dimensional data.

-This project was started to build an efficient homogenuos sparse data processing pipeline.
+This project was started to build an efficient homogeneous sparse data processing pipeline.
 As of today dask has no support for something as an sparse dataframe.
 We process big amounts of highdimensional data on a daily basis at Datarevenue_ and our favourite language and ETL